AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

 ### Creating a subcommittee

 1. Creating a new subcommittee
-    1. Prerequisites: ExcoLink does not already contain a subcommittee named "Logistics" (case-insensitive).
+    1. Prerequisites: ExcoLink does not already contain a subcommittee "Logistics" (case-insensitive).

     1. Test case: `add-sc sc/Logistics`
        Expected: If not already in subcommittee list view, GUI switches to subcommittee list view.
 New subcommittee "Logistics" is added to the list.

     1. Test case: `add-sc sc/UI/UX`
        Expected:  No subcommittee is added and list view does not change.
 Error shown in status message indicating that the subcommittee name is invalid.

 2. Attempting to create a duplicate subcommittee
-    1. Prerequisites: ExcoLink already contains a subcommittee named "Tech" (case-insensitive).
+    1. Prerequisites: ExcoLink already contains a subcommittee "Tech" (case-insensitive).
        The sample data should already guarantee this.

     1. Test case: `add-sc sc/Tech`
        Expected: No subcommittee is added and list view does not change.
 Error shown in status message indicating that the subcommittee already exists.